top of page

 The Importance of First Aid Training

-Having the right items is only effective with proper training, courses from the British Red Cross, St John Ambulance, and independent providers such as Nags Training Solutions teach practical skills for treating injuries and recognising when professional help is needed with the HSE recommending refresher training every three years.
+Having the right items is only effective with proper training, courses from providers such as teach practical skills for treating injuries and recognising when professional help is needed with the HSE recommending refresher training every three years.

-Our expert-led first aid courses provide hands-on and engaging training that prepares you for real-world emergencies and is tailored to your needs for workplace compliance or personal development.
+Our expert-led courses provide hands-on and engaging training that prepares you for real-world emergencies, tailored to your needs for workplace compliance or personal development.

-Contact us today to book your course or browse our course to become a confident first aider.
+📞 Call 07942 468967 or Contact us today to book your course and become a confident first aider.

 Comments